 In this guide, we will briefly explain how GPUs are used in the process of mining, why a graphics card can get damaged when mining cryptocurrencies, and the best ways to avoid GPU damage.

-Does Crypto Mining Damage GPU?
+Can Mining Crypto Damage Your GPU?

 The process of crypto mining is not technically damaging to a GPU.
 However, cryptocurrency mining requires continual 24/7 processing power.
 As a result, increased uptime and heat emanation can lead to damage to GPU units, and therefore is critical to ensure the GPU mining operating temperature is between 60°C and 70°C to offer competitive processing capacity without burning out internal components and prolong the GPU equipment's life.